This baked eggplant Parmesan recipe will become one of your family favorites! Crispy eggplant is layered with herbs, tomato sauce, and cheese.

 - Preheat the oven to 400°F and line 2 baking sheets with parchment paper.

-- In a medium-sized shallow dish, whisk the eggs and almond milk.
+- In a medium-sized shallow dish, beat the eggs.

 - In another medium-sized shallow dish, combine the panko, 1 cup Parmesan cheese, oregano, thyme, red pepper flakes, salt, and several grinds of pepper.

 - Dip the eggplant slices into the egg mixture and then into the panko mixture.
-Place onto the baking sheets, drizzle with olive oil, and bake for 18 minutes or until tender and golden brown.
+Place onto the baking sheets, drizzle with olive oil, and bake for 18 to 25 minutes, or until tender and golden brown.

 - Remove from the oven and top with fresh basil.